mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I couldn't even figure out a purpose for the lip.
 It would make sense if it curved up because that would protect items on the shelf from slipping off, but why bend down?
 It didn't look like it provided any structural support to the shelf either.

 I scoured reviews of this shelf to see if anyone else was talking about this bizarre design choice.
 When other reviewers mentioned it, they didn't seem to mind that much.
-They were just like, "Oh, yeah, it extends past 2U a bit."
+The comments had the tone of, "Oh, yeah, it extends past 2U a bit."
 Huh?
 Why would anyone accept that?

 I'm still trying to figure out if I'm crazy or if there's something I'm missing about why StarTech's downward-facing lips are a good idea.
 I promptly returned mine and found alternative rack shelves on Amazon.